influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### agent

 A background process started by or on behalf of a user and typically requires user input.
-Telegraf is an example of an agent that requires user input (a configuration file) to gather metrics from declared input plugins and send metrics to declared output plugins, based on the plugins enabled for a configuration.
+Telegraf is an example of an agent that requires user input (a configuration file) to gather metrics from declared input plugins and sends metrics to declared output plugins, based on the plugins enabled for a configuration.

 Related entries: [input plugin](#input-plugin), [output plugin](#output-plugin), [daemon](#daemon)